Code-Institute-Submissions/besheraj-milestone2_Resub/README.md

 Open the index.html file to run the project locally Further reading and troubleshooting on cloning a repository from GitHub here.

 # Credits
-* I got the inspiration for this project by Code academy.
+All the photos in this project downloaded from "https://hipwallpaper.com/"